-It will help you get in the right frame of mind so that when you’re ready to date again, you’ll be confident, centered and ready for a healthy, drama-free relationship!
+It will help you get in the right frame of mind so that when you’re ready to date again, you’ll be confident, centred and ready for a healthy, drama-free relationship!

 But don’t take MY word for it… Here’s what a reader had to say recently:

 “I have completed your book and can only say thank you.
-I found it incredibly useful, there are spot on pointers which should help every single girl out there when dating.
+I found it incredibly useful, there is spot on pointers which should help every single girl out there when dating.